-A dog weighing less than 10 pounds is quite portable -- like a little toy.
+Dogs under 10 pounds are quite portable, like a little toy.
 That's the group name the American Kennel Club uses to refer to the majority of pint-sized pooches.
-There are many breeds to choose from, with different grooming and exercise requirements.
-Besides small size, these dogs have something else in common -- most are irresistibly cute.
+There are many breeds to choose from, each with different grooming and exercise requirements.
+Besides small size, these dogs have something else in common, and that is that most are irresistibly cute.

 The active, bright little Pomeranian weighs between 3 and 7 pounds at maturity, although show dogs should weigh between 4 and 6 pounds.
-This double-coated breed, available in various colors, makes an exceptional companion dog and isn't a bad little watch dog for his size.
+They only grow to reach 6 to 7 inches tall.
+This double-coated breed, available in various colors, makes an exceptional companion dog and isn't a bad little watchdog for his size.
 This outgoing small dog thinks of himself as a big guy, so you might have to protect him from his worst instincts.
 Poms do tend to bark a lot.

 Pomeranians need frequent brushing to manage their fluffy coat.
 While they happily serve as lapdogs, they do need regular exercise.
 They are an intelligent breed and will do well with activities like agility and obedience.

 The adorable white Maltese hails from an ancient lineage.
 The AKC reports that the breed has been known for more than 2,800 years.
 Even back then, these were tiny canines.
 This friendly, feisty little dog weighs less than 7 pounds in adulthood.
 They grow 7 to 9 inches tall.

 Another fearless small dog, the Maltese loves his person and shows great affection.
 They sport a long, white coat and require regular grooming.
 These outgoing and determined dogs will enjoy a daily walk or activity in the yard.
 They are agreeable but have a stubborn streak, so be patient and use positive training methods.

 Yorkshire Terrier Breed